mr-pascal/changelog-generator/README.md

 This is a small tool to provide develoeprs a conflict free chagenlog experience.

+> :warning: Disclaimer: This tool is still highly under development and CLI options, as well as functionality is prone to change in the future.
+If you have any questions or issues, please generate an issue for it.

 ### The issue & how it's solved
 Imagine multiple developers working on the same repository/application.
 All of them raise a new